dewitt4/Cloud-Custodain/_sources/quickstart/developer.txt

    $ pip install -r requirements-dev.txt

-And then the maid itself
+And then the Custodian itself

 .. code-block:: bash

    $ python setup.py develop

-You should have the cloud-maid command available now.
+You should have the ``custodian`` command available now.

 .. code-block:: bash